spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 Required:

-- `interface_binding_method` (String) Represents the method which will be used to connect the interface to the guest.
+- `interface_binding_method` (String) Represents the Interface model, One of: e1000, e1000e, ne2k_pci, pcnet, rtl8139, virtio.
+Defaults to virtio.
 - `name` (String) Logical name of the interface as well as a reference to the associated networks.

+Optional:

+- `model` (String) Represents the method which will be used to connect the interface to the guest.